Looking to get around Barbados?

-These are white privately-owned mini buses or vans that work specific routes and do not operate according to a schedule.
+These are white privately-owned minibusses or vans that work specific routes and do not operate according to a schedule.

-You’ll recognize them from the letters ‘ZR’ on their licence plates.
+You’ll recognize them from the letters ‘ZR’ on their license plates.

-You may find these are more frequent and really get you into the local way of life – there’s generally music playing and you may even find yourself squeezed in tight between two total strangers.
+You may find these are more frequent and get you into the local way of life – there’s generally music playing and you may even see yourself squeezed in tight between two total strangers.

-This mode of transport is said to be a truly Bajan experience, to say the least!
+This mode of transport is said to be a genuinely Bajan experience!